Influence of nicotine and alcohol on sleep latency: the reward-attention circuit model: The extended reward-attention model

+On the other hand, the alcohol stimulus excites PFC and VTA and, as a consequence, PFC excites VTA.
+In VTA, alcohol and the glutamate that is released by PFC stimulate the GABAergic interneurons and the DA neurons to release their respective neurotransmitters.
+The rest of the circuit is the same as the one described above.
+These are the main aspects of the network.
+For more details on the original version of the model see~\cite{Guimaraes2017, Guimaraes2018}.

-Let us assume that electrical signals due to two external stimuli, $x$ and $y$, are conveyed through excitatory pathways to two neighboring thalamic regions $T_x$ and $T_y$, respectively.
-Once stimulated, $T_x$ activates the $TRN_x$ beyond collaterals of an ascending glutamatergic projection, with the PFC as the final destination.
-Since we do not explicitly model the cortical region related to the thalamocortical circuit, such excitatory projection ends up in the TRN.
-Also, through an excitatory glutamatergic descending pathway, the cortical region increases the activation of $T_x$ and also sends collateral axons to the $TRN_x$.
+Before delving into the mathematical version of the model, it is worth paying attention to its mechanisms.
+Let us assume that sensory signals due to two external stimuli, $x$ and $y$, are conveyed through excitatory pathways to two neighboring thalamic regions $T_x$ and $T_y$, respectively.
+Once stimulated, $T_x$ and $T_y$ activate, respectively, $TRN_x$ and $TRN_y$ and send ascending glutamatergic projections to the cortex.
+Since we do not explicitly model the cortical area related to these sensory stimuli, only the excitatory projections from $T_x$ and $T_y$ to $TRN_x$ and $TRN_y$ are considered.
+However, we implicitly assume that PFC is eventually activated by sensory stimuli, and, explicitly, by nicotine or alcohol.
+Then, PFC sends descending excitatory glutamatergic projections to both $T_x$ and $T_y$ and also, via collateral axons, to $TRN_x$ and $TRN_y$.

-Once activated, the $TRN_x$, through its GABAergic projections, inhibits the thalamic region $T_y$ in the neighborhood of $T_x$.
-Our model addresses the $TRN_x$ area stimulated by the thalamic region $T_x$ and the PFC.
-Summarizing, the thalamocortical circuit activation by an external stimulus $x$ excites a central thalamic region $T_x$ and inhibits its neighborhood, represented by the region $T_y$.
+Once activated, $TRN_x$, through its GABAergic projections, inhibits the neighboring thalamic region $T_y$.
+Reciprocally, $TRN_y$ inhibits $T_x$.
+In brief, the thalamocortical circuit activation by an external stimulus $x$ excites a central thalamic region $T_x$ and inhibits its neighborhood $T_y$, and vice-versa for an external stimulus $y$.

-Furthermore, the $TRN_x$ receives dopaminergic inhibitory projections from the SNpc.
-Accordingly, a rise in the nigral dopamine release contributes to the $TRN_x$ deactivation, thus leading to a more active thalamic region $T_y$.
-Conversely, a reduction in the SNpc dopaminergic level makes the TRN more excited and increases the inhibition on $T_y$.
-A symmetric case involves the $T_y$ and $TRN_y$ neurons, as illustrated in Figure 1.
+Additionally, $TRN_x$ and $TRN_y$ receive dopaminergic inhibitory projections from SNpc.
+A rise in the dopamine release by SNpc enhances the inhibition of $TRN_x$ and $TRN_y$ and leads to more active thalamic regions $T_x$ and $T_y$.
+Conversely, a reduction in the SNpc dopaminergic level strengthens the activity of $TRN_x$ and $TRN_y$ and diminishes the activity of $T_x$ and $T_y$.

+DA neurons in VTA and SNpc are pacemakers, i.e., they are tonically active and display sustained firing in the absence of synaptic input~\cite{Guzman2009, Khaliq2010}.
+Besides, they can switch between tonic (pacemaker) and phasic (bursting) firing modes~\cite{Grace1991}.
+Electrophysiological recordings have demonstrated that these cells switch to firing in bursts of spikes due to salient stimuli and based on a prior history of reward experience (e.g. nicotine or alcohol)~\cite{Floresco2003}.

+Bursts of spikes in the VTA DA neurons increase DA release in NAcc, which in turn promotes synaptic plasticity~\cite{Reynolds2001, Centonze2001} and drives reward-based reinforcement learning and goal-directed behavior~\cite{Schultz2013, Saunders2018}.
+Many studies have shown that burst firing activity is highly regulated by glutamatergic afferent inputs~\cite{Grace2007, Mansvelder2000, Bernier2011}.